OlaleyeAgba/Pizza-Sales-Report/README.md

    ![order(Fri and Sah)](https://github.com/user-attachments/assets/daa5f536-35a9-4b97-9baf-7bc13bb91a78)

-2. There are maximum orders from month of July and January.
+2. There are maximum orders from month of July and May.

    ![Capture](https://github.com/user-attachments/assets/a523036f-870b-45dd-9138-150905562f8c)